NASW Foundation National Programs

 NASW Social Work Pioneers®

-On the national level, Dr. Watkins used her position as President ofthe Association of Teachers of Maternal and Child Health to develop linkages with NASW, ASTPHSW, APHA and other organizations involved in social work health care issues.
-She worked in collaboration with Mrs. Ruth Knee, MSW, at NIMH to develop the Coalition of Social Work Organizations in Public Health.
+On the national level, Dr. Watkins used her position as President of the Association of Teachers of Maternal and Child Health to develop linkages with NASW, ASTPHSW, APHA and other organizations involved in social work health care issues.
+She worked in collaboration with the late Mrs. Ruth Irelan Knee, MSW, at NIMH to develop the Coalition of Social Work Organizations in Public Health.

-Dr. Watkins has been recognized by several organizations.
-She was the first nonphysician to be President of the Association of Teachers of Maternal and Child Health.
+Dr. Watkins was recognized by several organizations.
+She was the first non-physician to be President of the Association of Teachers of Maternal and Child Health.
 NASW awarded her the 1987 Distinguished Service Award and the Social Work Section of the American Public Health Association awarded her the 1988 Outstanding Achievement Award.
 She was also the recipient of NASW's Knee/Wittman Lifetime Achievement Award in Health and Mental Health Practice.
 Dr. Watkins was a Charter Member of NASW.